jason5ng32/macOS-Screen-Saver-as-Chrome-New-Tab/README.md

 After you set up your local video server, you need to change the server settings in the extension's option page.

-In the extension's option, change the video source to "Local Server" and then enter your local address.
+In the extension's option page, change the video source to "Local Server" and then enter your local address.
 If you are using the configuration file I provided, the default address is `http://localhost:18000/videos/`.